0xAco/0xAco/README.md

 - 👋 Hi, I’m Adrien - @0xAco (aka Minuy)
-- 👀 I’m interested in sciences in general and love the abyss and sharks.
-Also enjoy things that are optimised
+- 👀 I’m interested in sciences in general and love things that are optimised
-- 🌱 I’m currently a frontend developer on vue and love designing UX/UI
+- 🌱 I’m currently work as a frontend developer on vue and enjoys UX/UI
 - 📫 Looking to learn new things the right way